 When you graduate with this major, you will have work options that are varied and that depend upon your specific interests, abilities, work values, and hands on experience in the field.
-AET students choose either the architectural or civil focus.
+ARET students choose either the architectural or civil focus.
 Graduates most commonly work in architectural firms, engineering firms and construction companies.
 Many work directly for architects, engineers, contractors or government agencies.
 Students pursuing advancement opportunities may continue their training towards becoming a professional engineer or architect.
 Some additional related careers are listed down below.

 - Computer skills such as computer-aided drafting (CAD) and Revit Architecture;